How Zero Trust Reduces Network Lateral Movement

 A semi-transparent blue cube with a fingerprint icon and the words ZTNA.
 In front is a semi-transparent red cube with an open lock icon and two bugs moving towards it.
 There's a red path leading from the red cube to the ZTNA cube.
 The text on the image reads "ZTNA shuts down lateral movement."

 Believe it or not your company’s security policies may be helping malicious actors carry out their nefarious deeds.
+That sounds counterintuitive, but when you look at some of the most famCompany’s security policies may be helping malicious actors carry out their nefarious deeds.
 That sounds counterintuitive, but when you look at some of the most famous hacks in recent years a key theme appears: security policies didn’t do enough to stop lateral movement.

 What Is Lateral Movement?